Workplace Injuries In Minnesota

 - Nerve injuries and repetitive strain: Workers in offices, factories, warehouses and construction sites can all suffer injuries that develop over time due to overexertion and repetitive motions.
 Most people have heard of carpal tunnel injuries.
 However, repetitive stress injuries may include a wide range of injuries to other parts of the body.
 Repetitive motions often develop into serious medical conditions that can make work extremely painful.

 What should I do if I think I sustained a work injury in Minnesota?

 Be sure your doctor or chiropractor provides you with written work restrictions.
 Provide a copy of these restrictions to your employer.
 It is very important that you follow your doctor’s recommendations.
-If the employer refuses to provide you with a first report of injury, contact workers’ compensation attorney Thomas Atkinson, who will provide you with the paperwork necessary to report and file a first report of injury with the state of Minnesota.
+If the employer refuses to provide you with the first report of injury, contact workers’ compensation attorney Thomas Atkinson, who will provide you with the paperwork necessary to report and file the first report of injury with the state of Minnesota.